near/docs/docs/validator/delegation.md

 ### 2. Staking Pool
-Unlocked funds can be directly delegated to staking pools by using the call method `deposit_and_stake`:
+Unlocked funds can be directly delegated to a [staking pool](https://github.com/near/core-contracts/tree/master/staking-pool) by using the call method `deposit_and_stake`:
 ```
 near call <POOL_ID> deposit_and_stake '' --accountId <OWNER_ID> --amount 100
 ```